panastasiadis/ece-project-soc-verification/README.md

-# Verifying a System-on-chip design usign CAD tools
+# Verifying a System-on-chip design using CAD tools
 This repository is about the main project of the course "VLSI System Design".
 This course is a part of the undergraduate studies of University of Thessally - ECE Department located in Volos, Greece.

 Link to the Department's official site: https://www.e-ce.uth.gr/?lang=en